MiguelHang/Spotify.PlayList.Generator/README.md

-# Spotify PlayList generator in AngularJs
+# Spotify PlayList generator with AngularJs